ryanmac666/IFB299-Team-Repo/README.md

 ```shell
 python manage.py runserver
 ```
-Django should start a server at
+Django should start a server at localhost on port 8000
 ```shell
 http://127.0.0.1:8000/
 ```